ntBre/garage-door/README.md

 ## Conclusions

-The Rust version plus the Python shim are comparable to the pure Python version for a very small torsion drive dataset but approximately 3 times faster for a small optimization dataset.
+The Rust version plus the Python shim are comparable to, but a bit faster than, the pure Python version for a very small torsion drive dataset but approximately 3 times faster for a small optimization dataset.
 I expect the difference to be much more pronounced for the industry dataset, when I get the results.

 I haven't done any profiling on the Python shim itself, so there is likely a better way to turn the JSON into Python objects.
 I plan to look into